HasanGoni/HasanGoni.github.io/_posts/2021-08-03-Basic image processing with opencv and PIL.md

 ![](/images/output_48_0.png)

-When loading a gray scale image, we need to change the flag, in case of opencv because default flg is `cv2.IMREAD_COLOR`, in case of gray scale we need to say `cv2.IMREAD_GRAYSCALE`
+When loading a gray scale image, we need to change the flag, in case of opencv because default flg is `cv2.IMREAD_COLOR`, in case of gray scale we need to use `cv2.IMREAD_GRAYSCALE` flag

 ```python